crate/helm-charts/src/crate/README.md

 Deploy a cluster of CrateDB instances on K8S with this chart.

-The `templates` directory contains the definition of the service and the statefulset.
+The `templates` directory contains the definition of the service and the StatefulSet.

 The `values.yml` file contains the default values you can tweak for the `crate.yml` template.

-Install this chart from this folder using `helm install .`.
+Install this chart from this folder using `helm install crate .`.
 You may want to adjust first your preferred number of nodes in `values.yml`.

 ## Configuration